docksal/docksal/docs/content/tools/platformsh.md

 ---

-Platform.sh offers a tool that allows for you to manage your projects from the command line.
+Platform.sh offers a tool that allows you to manage your projects from the command line.
 It enables you to do almost everything in a terminal that you can do in the Dashboard, and much more.

 Platform.sh's CLI is pre-installed in the `cli` container.
 Note: required `docksal/cli` version: 2.3.0+.